Smart Communities, Smart Cities

-B.C. is home to a number of organizations that support smart communities, including the provincial Crown agency, the BC Innovation Council, and its regional accelerators.
+B.C. is home to a number of organizations that support smart communities, including the provincial Crown agency, Innovate BC, and its regional accelerators.

 The Province is looking to support B.C. communities in their adoption of smart community technologies.
 This in turn supports B.C.’s tech and innovation sector, improves municipal infrastructure, and contributes to economic development.

 To ensure smart communities become more than a concept, and that all communities benefit from new technologies and innovation, the Government of B.C. has developed a Smart Communities pilot program.

 Smart Communities pilot project participants build upon current infrastructure and support one or more of the following: